To ensure an accurate quotation is provided, our Sales team reviews building plans and product schedules submitted with the client enquiry.

 We do not offer a repair and/or adjustment service due to normal use and similar wear and tear after the initial service has been completed.

-Please enter details of the service request in our Support Portal by creating a new ticket and upload images (less than 2mb each) of the fault or issue (e.g lock type) which will help us to assist further.
+Please enter details of the service request in our Support Portal by creating a new ticket and upload images or videos (less than 20mb total) of the fault or issue (e.g of the hardware or operation issue) which will help us to assist you further.

 Guarantee additional to legal rights